snowzach/doods/README.md

 ```
 This will perform a detection using the detector called default.
 (If omitted, it will use one called default if it exists)
 The `data`, when using the REST interface is base64 encoded image data.
 DOODS can decode png, bmp and jpg.
+You can also pass `file` in place of data to read the file from the machine DOODS is running on. `file` will override data.
 The `detect` object allows you to specify the list of objects to detect as defined in the labels file.
 You can give a min percentage match.
 You can also use "*" which will match anything with a minimum percentage.